trek-view/basecamp/_posts/2021-02-19-turn-360-video-into-timelapse-images-part-1.md

 Let's say you wanted to cut the first 20 seconds of video from your capture whilst standing still.
 Removing the first 20 seconds is trivial in many programs.

-The problem; some software programs will completely strip the GPS telemetry from the video if you do this, others will remove other important metadata from the video, [such as [XMP] ProjectionType](/blog/2020/metadata-exif-xmp-360-video-files) (used by software to recognise the video as either 360 or 2D).
+The problem; many software programs will completely strip the GPS telemetry from the video if you do this, others will remove other important metadata from the video, [such as [XMP] ProjectionType](/blog/2020/metadata-exif-xmp-360-video-files) (used by software to recognise the video as either 360 or 2D).

-I'm yet to find the perfect 360 video editing tool for street-level imagery mapping.
-[This is one of the reasons we don't recommend capturing virtual tours in video mode](https://guides.trekview.org/mtp-web/user-guide/sequences/capture#camera-capture-mode-settings).
+I'm yet to find the perfect 360 video editing tool for mapping.
+[This is one of the reasons we don't recommend capturing virtual tours in video mode using the Trek Pack](https://guides.trekview.org/mtp-web/user-guide/sequences/capture#camera-capture-mode-settings).

-That said, sometimes you might have captured a brilliant video of a trail -- perhaps skiing a piste or a downhill MTB trail -- where your intention was not to use the images for mapping, but to share with friends on YouTube, however, now realise that video would be great to use on Mapillary.
+That said, sometimes you might have captured a brilliant video of a trail -- perhaps skiing a piste or a downhill MTB trail -- where your intention was not to use the images for mapping, but to share with friends on YouTube, however, now realise that video would be great to use on Mapillary or Google Street View.

-In such cases it's possible to convert the video to images (with the help of [FFmpeg](https://ffmpeg.org/)).
+In such cases it's possible to convert the video to images (with the help of [ffmpeg](https://ffmpeg.org/)).

 ## 1. Preperation

-For this guide I'll be using [FFmpeg](https://ffmpeg.org/), a free and open-source project consisting of a vast software suite of libraries and programs for handling video, audio, and other multimedia files and streams.
+For this guide I'll be using [ffmpeg](https://ffmpeg.org/), a free and open-source project consisting of a vast software suite of libraries and programs for handling video, audio, and other multimedia files and streams.

 The demo video will be an `.mp4` video filmed using a GoPro Fusion with GPS enabled shot at 5.2K and the final file encoded using H.264 at 4K at 30 FPS using GoPro Fusion Studio (no Protune).
 The file size is 86.2MB and runs for 16 seconds.